Newark teen charged in murder of 17-year-old Madison Sparrow

 NEWARK, Delaware (WPVI) -- Delaware State Police announced the arrest of a 19-year-old Newark man in connection with the murder of his ex-girlfriend.

-Police said on Friday, October 2 at approximately 8:30 p.m., 17-year-old Madison Sparrow was reported missing by a family member after not returning home.
+Police said on Friday, October 2 at approximately 8:30 p.m., 17-year-old Madison Sparrow was reported missing by a family member after she didn't return home.

 Investigators said they obtained information that Madison went to meet her ex-boyfriend, Noah Sharp.